weaveworks/weave/ipam/ipam.md

 What should the flag to control the allocation "universe" be?
 Currently it is `--alloc`.

+Currently there is a fall-back range if you don't specify one; it would be better to pick from a set of possibilities so we can check the range is currently unused before we start using it.
+Docker does this.

 How to use IPAM for WeaveDNS?
 It needs its own special subnet.

 How should we add support for subnets in general?